enfiskutensykkel/ssd-gpu-dma/README.md

 Nvidia driver supports it, I will add it to the kernel module.

+### Using CUDA without SmartIO ####
+If you are going to use CUDA, you also need to locate the kernel module directory and manually run `make`.
+Locations will vary on different distros and based on installation type, but on Ubuntu the driver source can be usually found in `/usr/src/nvidia-<major>-<major>.<minor>` if you install CUDA through the `.deb.` package.

+The CMake configuration is _supposed to_ autodetect the location of CUDA, and the Nvidia driver by looking for a file called `Module.symvers` in known directories.
+Make sure that this file is generated.
+It is also possible to point CMake to the correct location of the driver by specifying the `NVIDIA` define

+Make sure that the output from CMake contains both `Using NVIDIA driver found in ...` and `Configuring kernel module with CUDA`.

 ### Building the project ###
 From the project root directory, do the following: